CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

 List<int?> ages = [18, ..
 Enumerable.Range(21, 10)];
 ```

-This allowance is implied by the lowered representation, where implicit conversions enable a straightforward scenario to appear straightforward in code without onerous explicit casts:
+This allowance is implied by the lowered representation, where implicit conversions enable a straightforward scenario to appear equally straightforward in code without onerous explicit casts:

 ```c#
 var ages = new List<int?>();